jingweimo/academic-kickstart/content/post/S1090WeedingDemo/index.md

 subtitle: Check the link https://nimss.org/projects/view/18868 for the S1090 group.

 # Summary for listings and search engines
-summary: "Stay tuned to our future demos to vegetable growers."
+summary: "Stay tuned to our future demos to vegetable growers and relevant publications."

 # Link this post with a project
 projects: []